nombrekeff/eskema/README.md

 [![build](https://github.com/nombrekeff/json_scheme/actions/workflows/test_main.yml/badge.svg?branch=main)](https://github.com/nombrekeff/json_scheme/actions/workflows/test_main.yml)

-**json_scheme** allows us to validate dynamic data with a simple yet powerful API.
+**json_scheme** allows us to validate dynamic data with a simple yet powerful API inside our Dart of Flutter programs.

-It's initially intended to validate dynamic json maps returned from an API, passed in by a user or any other scenario where you might need to validate dynamic maps.
-But it's not limited to json data, you can validate anyting you want to.
+It's initially intended to validate dynamic JSON maps returned from an API, passed in by a user or any other scenario where you might need to validate dynamic maps.
+But it's not limited to JSON data, you can validate anything you want to.

 ## Features